 - Stock Valuation Options Review your Stock on Hand and Work in Progress listings before 30 June to ensure that it is valued at the lower of Cost or Net Realisable Value.
-Any stock that is carried at a value higher than you could realise on sale (after all costs associated with the sale) should be written down to that Net Realisable Value in your stock records. - Compulsory Superannuation Guarantee as mentioned above, if you want a tax deduction in the 2021-24 financial year, the superannuation fund must receive the funds by 30 June 2024.
+Any stock that is carried at a value higher than you could realise on sale (after all costs associated with the sale) should be written down to that Net Realisable Value in your stock records. - Compulsory Superannuation Guarantee if you want a tax deduction in the 2024-25 financial - year, the superannuation fund must receive the funds by 30 June 2025.
 The Tax Office doesn't consider a contribution to be made until the amount is actually credited to a super fund's bank account so an electronic transfer to another bank account on 30 June is not necessarily considered paid.
 We strongly recommend you make the payment a week or so before 30 June and then follow up with the super fund to ensure the funds have been received.
 Don't risk the tax deductibility of what can often be a significant amount by leaving payment to the last minute.
+Remember the correct 11.5% SGC will increase to 12% from 1 July 2025.

-- Write-Off Bad Debts if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before 30 June.
+Write-Off Bad Debts - if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before 30 June.
 A bad debt is an amount that is owed to you that you consider is uncollectable or not economically feasible to pursue collection.
-Unless these debts are physically recorded as a 'bad debt' in your system before 30 June 2024, a deduction will not be allowable in the current financial year. - Repairs and Maintenance Costs Where possible and cash flow permits, consider bringing these repairs forward to before 30 June.
-If you don't understand the distinction between a repair and a capital improvement, please consult with us because some capital improvements may not be tax deductible in the current year and could be claimable over a number of years as depreciation. - Obsolete Plant and Equipment should be scrapped or decommissioned prior to 30 June 2024 to enable the book value to be claimed as a tax deduction. - Temporary Full Expensing allows businesses to claim an immediate deduction for the business portion of the cost of an asset in the year it is first used or installed ready for use for a taxable purpose.
-For the 2020-21, 2021-22, 2022-23 and 2023-2024 income years, a business can claim an immediate deduction for the business portion of the cost of: - eligible new assets first held, first used or installed ready for use for a taxable purpose between 7.30pm AEDT on 6 October 2020 and 30 June 2024 - eligible second-hand assets for businesses with aggregated turnover under \$50 million - eligible depreciating assets using the simplified depreciation rules (only for small businesses with aggregated turnover of less than \$10 million and less than \$2 million for previous income years) and the balance of their small business pool
+Unless these debts are physically recorded as a 'bad debt' in your system before 30 June 2025, a deduction will not be allowable in the current financial year.

-If you are a small business entity that chooses to use the simplified depreciation rules, temporary full expensing rules apply with some modifications.
+Repairs and Maintenance Costs - Where possible and cash flow permits, consider bringing these repairs forward to before 30 June.
+If you don't understand the distinction between a repair and a capital improvement, please consult with us because some capital improvements may not be tax deductible in the current year and could be claimable over a number of years as depreciation.

-- You can't opt out of temporary full expensing for assets that the simplified depreciation rules apply to. - You must immediately deduct the business portion of the asset's cost for assets you start to hold, and first use (or have installed ready for use) for a taxable purpose from 7.30pm (AEDT) on 6 October 2020 to 30 June 2024.
-You don't add these assets to your small business pool. - You also deduct the balance of the small business pool at the end of an income year ending between 6 October 2020 and 30 June 2024.
+Obsolete Plant and Equipment should be scrapped or decommissioned prior to 30 June 2025 to enable the book value to be claimed as a tax deduction.